Living With Grief, Guilt and Regret

 If you belong to a bereavement support group but still feel you are beset with the guilt and regrets of unresolved grief, please get in touch and we’ll match you to one of our Grief Specialists who can start giving you the help you need.

-Derek Jacobson is a Bereavement Counsellor and Relationship Effectiveness Specialist.
-Derek describes himself as a lifelong learner, combining life experience with his expertise to help people to address their emotional needs after loss.
+Matt Leighton is part of the Grief Specialists team.
+Matt describes himself as a lifelong learner, combining life experience with his Grief Specialist certification to help people to address their emotional needs after loss.